 DTIF Call 2 announcement of project funding

-A total of 16 innovative projects were successful under the second round of the Disruptive Technologies Innovation Fund administered by Enterprise Ireland.
+A total of 16 innovative projects were successful under the second round of the DTIF administered by Enterprise Ireland.
 The projects will share €65 million out to 2022.

 The approved projects cover life sciences, medical devices, ICT, artificial intelligence, blockchain, manufacturing and environmental sustainability, including in the waste and energy sectors.
 This brings the total Government funding awarded under Calls 1 and 2 of DTIF to €140m across 43 projects with 159 project partners.

 A short video with DTIF recipients in which they discuss the importance of funding for their projects

 DTIF, which was announced as part of Project Ireland 2040, will see an overall amount of €500 million of Government funding allocated over the ten years from 2018 to 2027 alongside enterprise co-funding.

 The Fund is delivering on Pillar 1 of the Government’s Future Jobs Ireland framework – Embracing Innovation and Technological Change – by funding the development and deployment of disruptive innovative technologies on a commercial basis.
 It is one of the first funds of its type in the world and is aimed at tackling national and global challenges to secure the jobs of the future.

 More information on the Future Jobs initiative: Future Jobs Ireland – Preparing Now for Tomorrow’s Economy